Find Storage

 About Akron, OH Units

-Affordable Akron Storage Units
+Affordable Akron Ohio Storage

 Great prices and an easily accessible location, Storage Rentals of America in Akron is your storage solution.
 Big or small, we have plenty of storage options, from mini storage units that are 5x5 to larger 10x30 storage units.
 What size storage unit will you need?
 Give our friendly customer service team a call.
 They will walk you through the rental process over the phone and help you select the right size storage unit for your needs.
 Move-in over the phone, online, or in-store.
 All without long-term contracts.
 This is just another way we make storage rentals easier.